-Everyone deserves the opportunity to have a healthy life, regardless of ability, race, ethnicity, sexual orientation, gender or income.
+Everyone should have the opportunity to have a healthy life, regardless of ability, race, ethnicity, sexual orientation, gender or income.

 To ensure everyone has that opportunity, and to create healthier communities where we all can thrive, we focus on building equity-focused systems of health.
 We champion community-led solutions, working closely with our partners to make sure that people with low incomes in America’s cities have access to safe, affordable housing, fresh food, clean air, primary care and economic opportunities.

-We aim to influence the practices and investments of health care institutions, and advance policies and develop dynamic leaders with the ability to transform systems.
+We aim to influence the practices and investments of mission-driven investors like health care institutions, health plans and universities, and advance policies and develop dynamic leaders with the ability to transform systems.
 We work across sectors to support partnerships between health organizations, human services agencies and other nonprofits that advance social and economic mobility and improve the health and well-being of people and communities.

 Communities across the U.S. have the expertise and experience to design solutions that change systems, services and practices to achieve equitable outcomes.
 By tapping into their expertise, we can change how we think about what is possible and build a new system of health for all of us.

 Our strategy to build equity-focused systems of health includes three focus areas.